Sanchit170054/DataAnalytics-Loan_Approval_Prediction-/README.md

  ii.
 Load the train dataset and test dataset using the read_csv () function in pandas.

-iii.
-Data Cleaning: Preprecessing of both dataset.
+iii.      <b>Data Cleaning:</b> Preprecessing of both dataset.

-              a)       Missing Values: Check where there are missing values and fix them appropriately.
+              a)      <b> Missing Values:</b> Check where there are missing values and fix them appropriately.

- iv.
-Feature Selection: Separate the independent and dependent variables using the slicing method.
+ iv.    <b> Feature Selection:</b> Separate the independent and dependent variables using the slicing method.

- v.
-Encoding to numeric data: Convert each of the categorical variables in to numeric data for modeling.
+ v.      <b>Encoding to numeric data:</b> Convert each of the categorical variables in to numeric data for modeling.
 For handling categorical variables, there are many methods like One Hot Encoding or Dummies.

- vi.
-Splitting Data: Split the data into training and testing sets.
+ vi.    <b> Splitting Data:</b> Split the data into training and testing sets.

- vii.
-Building Decision Tree Model: Train the model using the decision tree classifier.
+ vii.    <b>Building Decision Tree Model:</b> Train the model using the decision tree classifier.

- viii.
-Evaluating Model: Predict the test data set values using the model above.
+ viii.  <b> Evaluating Model: </b>Predict the test data set values using the model above.

   ix.
 Calculate the accuracy of the model using the accuracy score function.